-You should know that even if you are not a resident of Spain, Taxation of Non-Residents with Real Estate in Spain is mandatory and there are several taxes that you must be aware of.
-Here we present to you; the taxes you have to pay if you are the owner of real estate in Spain and do not offer hotel services.
+You should know that even if you are not a resident of Spain, the taxation of non-residents with real estate in Spain is mandatory and there are several taxes you should be aware of.
+Here we present the taxes that you have to pay if you are the owner of real estate in Spain and do not offer hotel services.

 Real Estate Tax (IBI: Impuesto de Bienes Inmuebles)

 As the owner of a property, you have the obligation to register with the General Directorate of Cadastre and pay the Real Estate Tax to the town hall on an annual basis.

 If you have a property in Spain and you do not rent it, but you have it unoccupied at your disposal, the tax that corresponds to you is the IBI.

 This tax must be paid by whoever owns the property on January 1 of each year, so if you plan to sell your property after that day, you will still have to pay this year.

 The amount to pay for this tax is calculated by the city council, this value is based on the cadastral value of the land and buildings.